GUIDE 2024

 1. What is your process for improving medical writing skills?

 This is an important question.
 You can use it to your advantage by sharing how you have improved your skills over the years.
 You can also share your plan for continued improvement in the future.
+The plan for achieving your goal: components of the plan can include certifications, online and in-person medical writing courses, industry publications, guidance from peers and mentors, and continuing education.

 2. Where do you see yourself after five years?